vimeo/php-mysql-engine/README.md

 PHP MySQL Engine is a unit testing library for PHP.
 It enables testing database-driven applications with an in-memory simulation of MySQL.
 It supports a wide variety of queries, transactions, and more.
 This project extends the `PDO` class and allows you to call common PDO MySQL methods.

-## Caveat Emptor

-Unlike [Psalm](https://github.com/vimeo/psalm), this package is not designed with a wide audience in mind.
-For a project to really benefit from this library it should already have a large number of unit tests that require a database connection to complete, and the project maintainers must understand the tradeoffs associated with using an unofficial MySQL implementation in their test suite.

-Pull requests are welcome, but this project doesn’t have an issue tracker as it won’t be actively maintained.
-If you want to fork the project, feel free!

 ## Motivation

 Currently there are two ways to test code that reads and writes to a database: